emcog/cc_wk5__project_week/Gym.md

 #### MVP

-- The app should allow the ~gym~ to create and edit Customers
+- The app should allow the ~gym~ farm to create and edit Customers
-- The app should allow the ~gym~ to create and edit Deliveries
+- The app should allow the ~gym~ farm to create and edit Deliveries
-- The app should allow the ~gym~ to book ~members~ customers on specific ~classes~ deliveries
+- The app should allow the ~gym~ farm to book ~members~ customers on specific ~classes~ deliveries
 - The app should show a list of ~all upcoming classes~ any changes to regular deliveries
 - The app should show all ~members~ customers that are booked ~in for a particular class~ on to a particular delivery